ffuf/ffuf/README.md

   -e string
     	Comma separated list of extensions to apply.
 Each extension provided will extend the wordlist entry once.
   -fc string
-    	Filter HTTP status codes from response
+    	Filter HTTP status codes from response.
+Comma separated list of codes and ranges -fr string
-  -fr string
     	Filter regexp
   -fs string
-    	Filter HTTP response size
+    	Filter HTTP response size.
+Comma separated list of sizes and ranges -fw string
-  -fw string
-    	Filter by amount of words in response
+    	Filter by amount of words in response.
+Comma separated list of word counts and ranges -input-cmd string
-  -input-cmd string
     	Command producing the input. --input-num is required when using this input method.
 Overrides -w.
   -input-num int